 The Southerners forced the situation by firing on Fort Sumter.
 The South which became known as the Confederates was actually better prepared.
 They had the top generals and at first they won most of the battles.

 During the election of 1864 it seemed Lincoln would not likely win at one time.
-One concern was letting the troops vote and Lincoln's opponents tried to discourage them from voting, but through various decisions t(such as timely furloughs) hey were able to.
+One concern was letting the troops vote and Lincoln's opponents tried to discourage them from voting, but through various decisions t(such as timely furloughs) they were able to.
 There was concern about the election certification.
 In the end a show of force allowed an honest count under the supervision of Vice President John Breckinridge who had southern sympathies.

 Abraham Lincoln had many disappointments at first.
 He lost several battles on the eastern front.
 Ulysses S.Grant did win battles on the western front and gradually got Lincoln's attention.
 His strategy was to be ruthless.